sethcatts/SHC_TicTacToe/README.md

 # Tic Tac Toe
 This project is not finished.
-XD
+Code has not been refactored
 ##### The game of tic tac toe
 Made using HTML, CSS, and vanilla Javascript.
 ## Features